laysakura/vc-issuer-mock/crates/vc-issuer-mock-core/README.md

 Use `Result<T, ErrorRes>` for API handler functions.

 `ProblemDetails::detail` are returned to clients, so it should not include any sensitive information.

+### Conformance to W3C test suites

+[`tests-vc-api` subdirectory](./tests-vc-api/) contains documents and scripts to locally test the conformance.

+See the list of statuses to conformance tests in the [top-level README](../../README.md).

 <!-- cargo-rdme end -->